miraclemoses/ansible-config-mgt/README.md

 this should work now.

-added permission to copy on jenkins console
+change file owner permission to jenkins on the server.